What is MIS Reporting?

 Alongside the different ways that an MIS report works, there are a variety of components that make up the report itself:

-- Visualizations and Charts: Graphs, charts, and other visual aids that help to present the data in an easy-to-understand format.
+- Visualisations and charts: Graphs, charts, and other visual aids that help to present the data in an easy-to-understand format.

 - Recommendations: Suggestions for how to improve performance or address identified issues, based on the analysis and interpretation of the data.